kwahome/ultra-megatron/README.md

 # ultra-megatron
-The goal of this project is to build a load balancer that easily supports Layer 4 Network Load Balancing but is still modern and general purpose.
+The goal of this project is to build a modern, general purpose and configurable load balancer that easily supports Layer 4 Network Load Balancing.

-It supports a few modes of operations but some of the features are universal, namely health checking backends for availability and hot reloading of the load balancer configuration.
+It supports a few modes of operations as well as other universal of backend health checking for availability and configuration hot reloading.

-Backend configuration can be hot-reloaded, there is no need to restart or even reload the process.
-Simply update the configuration file and save it.
-The change will be noticed and the backend server configuration reloaded making the addition or removal of load balanced servers simple.

-Right now the only available configuration source is via a configuration file, but this could easily be extended to support other configuration sources such as a key value store, for example.
+Configuration is driven via a configuration file but this could easily be extended to support other configuration sources such as a key value stores etc.

 The load balancer runs as a proxy by default since it's likely the most common use case but startup configuration facilitates running it in more advanced modes